 It is important for you to know that all faculty members are mandated reporters of any incidents of sexual misconduct.
 That means that I cannot keep information about sexual misconduct confidential if you share that information with me.
-Mr. Christopher Straface, the Director of Health & Wellness, can advise you confidentially as can any counselor in the Health & Wellness Center.
+Mrs. Crystal Gilster, the Director of Health & Wellness, can advise you confidentially as can any counselor in the Health & Wellness Center.
 They can also help you access other resources on campus and in the local community.
-You can reach Mr. Straface at 716-2362 or cstraface@southplainscollege.edu or go by the Health and Wellness Center.
+You can reach Mrs. Crystal Gilster at 716-2362 or cgilster@southplainscollege.edu or go by the Health and Wellness Center.
 You can schedule an appointment with a counselor by calling 716-2529.